petracili/Milston-project4/README.md

 ---

+### **Products Page**

+All users can browse through the available products.
+Products can be sorted by:

++ Price
++ Name
++ Description

+If a user wants to know more about a product, they can click it and open the product detail page.

+---

+### **Product Details Page**

+From the product detail page, the user can view:

++ Product name
++ Tasting notes
++ Wine type
++ Region
++ Winery
++ Rating
++ Abv

+The user can can then either go back to the products page, add a single item to ther bag or adjust the quantity to add to the bag

+### **Admin CRUD functionality**

+As well as all of the abpve features(read), the admin can add, edit and delete products wines from the site - they don't have to visit the admin panel for this.
++ Add(*Create*):
+From the 'My Account' dropdown, the admin can choose 'Product Management'.
+This allows them to create the item by filling in the form.

++ Edit(*Update*):
+From the item detail page, the admin has an edit button that will direct them to the edit page.
+All of the form fields wil be populated with the item information that can then be updated and saved.

++ Delete(*Delete*)
+From the item detail page, the admin has a delete button that will trigger a confirmation modal.
+Once the admin confirms deletion, the item will be removed from the database

+---

+### **Bag**

+A user can open the bag page at any point and see what items thay have in there.

+From here a user can update product quantities, remove items from the bag or access the checkout page.

+---

+### **Checkout**

+The checkout page allows the user to:
++ use their default delivery address(if they have an account, are logged in and have saved those details)
++ input new delivery information if needed or are checking out as a guest
++ update their profile with the inputted edlivery information(if they have an account and are logged in)
++ Pay via Stripe for secure payments
++ A loading screen will appear when a payment is being processed to stop the user clicking away
++ If the payment form doesn't submit properly or the user closes the browser during the wait animation, Stripe will still create the order for the user.
++ An email wil be sent to the user with their order confirmation

+---

+### **Contact page**

+The user can fill out a contact form and send a message to the site admin.
+This will send an email directly to the admin's email rather than to the admin console.

+---

+### **FAQ's page**

+The user can browse through the FAQ's page and have generic questions answered rather than have to contact the site admin.

+---

+### **Emails**

+The site will send real emails when needed:

++ New customer registration
++ Order confirmation
++ User submits a query through the contact page
++ A user needs to update their password
+---

+### **Toasts**

+There are four types of toasts that are displayed to the user when specific actions happen.
+This keeps the user informed about what is happening when it happens.
+The toasts are:

++ Success
+   + When a user sucessfuly signs in/signs out
+   + When a user adds a product to a bag
+   + When an admin adds/edits items
++ Info
+   + When a user is viewing previous order details
++ Warning
+   + Stripe key not found
++ Error
+   + When a user is trying to access a page they are not autorized to
+   + When an admin's CRUD action fails

+*These are just a few examples*

+---

+## Possible Future Features
++ A rating system that allows users to rate products after they have purchased.
++ This could lead to sorting by top-rated products.
++ Ability to 'save' products to a users own account to refer back to.
++ Users ability to delete their account.
++ Admin controlled 'featured' products and events.

+## Defensive Design Features

+Below are the steps that I have taken with regards to defensive design:

++ Form validation:
+   + If incorrect data is added to a form, the form won't submit and a warning will appear to the user
+   + Image files are vefified by Django's ImageField
+   + Video files are verified by the FileExtensionValidator in the models.py file

++ Adding products to bag:
+   + A user cannot add more than 99 quantity of a product
+   + A user cannot add 0 quantity of a product
+   + If an item is in a bag an the user changes the quantity to 0, the item will be removed

++ Default images:
+   + The images have been set to required but if for any reason this fails, there is a default image that will take it's place
+   + A default image has been created for the event that a video is not uploaded or a URL link added

++ Custom error pages:
+   + A 404 error page will show if the user treis to visit a page that doesn't exist.
+There are buttons on the page for the user to redirect themselves
+   + A 500 error page will show if an internal server error occurs on the site.
+There are buttons on the page for the user to redirect themselves

++ Authenticated vs unauthenticated user pages:
+   + The @login_required decorator has been used to make sure that secure pages stay off limites to unauthenticated users
+   + If an authenticted user tries to access the 'signin_or_guest' page via URL, they will be redirected to the checkout page(if they have items in their bag)
+   + If a user with no bag items tries to access the checkout page via URL, they will be redirected to the products page and receive a notification
+   + If an unauthenticted user tries to access a restricted page they will be redirected
+   + If an authenticted user without admin privilege tried to go to an admin-only page via a URL, they will be redirected to the home page and receive a notification

+---
+---

+---
+---

 # Testing
 Due to the size of the testing section, I have created a separate document for it.
 You can find it [here]().